 If you’re interested in establishing or revitalizing a community garden, visit the Community & Demonstration Garden page.
 Visit our School Gardens page for more information about school-related native or edible gardens.

 Check our calendar in the spring for Soil School, a great one-day workshop full of educational sessions on a wide variety of topics for gardeners and those tending small farms.

-If you have a specific question about a plant or garden pest, call the OSU Master Gardeners for Multnomah County (503.445.4608), who are located in our office.
-You can bring in a specimen and they’ll try to answer all your questions and give growing advice.
+If you have a specific question about a plant or garden pest, ask a Master Gardener.
+They’ll try to answer all your questions and give growing advice.